umwics/wics-site-2023/README.md

 While the site is running in the terminal, you can edit pages and they will update in [real time](https://nextjs.org/docs/basic-features/fast-refresh).

+### Getting database access in development

+If you are modifying a page that uses our API or requires authentication you probably want to have access to the firebase project.
+You can reach out to us on slack and we will give you the API key's required to work on the page.
+Once you have the keys you can add them to a `.env.local` file.
+You can find an example of this file called `.env.local.example`.

 ### Submitting Changes

 Now that you've written a great new feature, the next step is to _commit_ those changes, and _push_ them to the GitHub repository.